Long COVID Treatment

 Highlights of our program include:

 Accurate diagnostics: We understand that effective treatments begin with a precise diagnosis.
 Our team uses the latest advances in testing to confirm a long COVID diagnosis and rule out other undiagnosed medical conditions.
-You’ll receive a comprehensive evaluation from an internal medicine physician who specializes in long COVID so we can plan the right treatments and therapies for you.
+If you were previously diagnosed with COVID-19 and have symptoms lasting at least 12 weeks, contact your primary care provider for a referral to our clinic.
+After you are referred into the UCLA Health Long COVID Program, you’ll receive a comprehensive evaluation from an internal medicine physician who specializes in long COVID so we can plan the right treatments and therapies for you.

 Customized treatments: Many people with long-term COVID have symptoms affecting the brain, nervous system, heart and lungs.
 That’s why our team includes specialists in neurology, cardiology and pulmonology.
-We deliver tailored treatments based on your unique set of symptoms.
+When appropriate, our internal medicine physicians who specialize in long COVID will refer you to these specialists, who deliver tailored treatments based on your unique set of symptoms.
 We also offer psychological support to address mental health issues that may arise from dealing with coronavirus and its lingering effects.

 Coordinated care: As a multidisciplinary team dedicated to your recovery, we collaborate seamlessly across departments.
 We also communicate with your primary care doctor so they are involved in your care and support your recovery.